For this recipe we used Arcadia Ales Porter Rico, but you can use any coconut flavored porter or stout.

 - Mix dry ingredients together in a large bowl.

-- Add the two beaten eggs and the melted butter and incorporate well.
+- Add the two beaten eggs and the melted butter and mix to incorporate.

-- Add the porter and whisk until a thick, uniform batter is achieved.
+- Add the porter and whisk until a thick, uniform batter results.

 - Heat a non-stick pan over medium-high heat.

-- Use about 1/2 tbsp of vegetable oil per pancake.
+- Use about ½ tablespoon of vegetable oil per pancake.

-- Depending on the size of your pancakes, cook each side until it begins to brown slightly.
+- Depending on the size of your pan, cook each side for about 2 minutes or until it begins to brown slightly.

 I love pancakes, but I haven't tried this recipe yet!
 Amazing idea and great pictures, Milena and Chris!